terdoo-mzer/form-with-html-css-javascript-and-regex/README.md

 ### Continued development

-- I plan on adding more functionalities to the form in the future;
+I plan on adding more functionalities to the form in the future;
 * Add a random password generator to the form.
 * Add a live feedback to the input fields as users type in data.
-* Add a paword reveal and hide functionality.
+* Add a password reveal and hide functionality.

 ### Useful resources
 - [Florin Pop](https://codepen.io/FlorinPop17/pen/OJJKQeK)